What is Sleep Apnea?

 Our brains consist of grey matter and white matter.

 Grey matter is the darker tissue of the brain and spinal cord.
 Most information processing occurs in the cerebral cortex, which is what is referred to most of the time when the grey matter is mentioned.
-Brains cells connected with vital functions such as memory, movement, speech, emotions, self-control and decision making are what makeup grey matter.
+Brain cells connected with vital functions such as memory, movement, speech, emotions, self-control and decision making are what make up grey matter.
 The functions of processing and cognition are mainly associated with grey matter.